Sumsub

 Why Care About Your Data: 5 Consequences of Data Theft

-Imagine somebody took a loan in your name.
-Or what if they hacked your company’s data and threatened to reveal it?
-What are you going to do?
-We cover real-world data theft stories and provide useful tips on how to stay safe (with a checklist!)
+We cover real-world data theft stories and provide useful tips on how to stay safe

 To highlight the importance of data protection, we’ve narrowed down the five biggest consequences of data theft and backed them up with real-life stories.
-Read until the end to learn how people and businesses can avoid data theft.
+Read on to learn how people and businesses can avoid data theft.

 “Have you been buying a bunch of exotic pets?”
 This is the first thing Ana (not her real name) heard when she got a call from her bank.
 Apparently, criminals stole her credit card data and purchased $8,000 worth of iguanas, cockatoos, and butterfly fishes.

-Criminals use stolen data to pay for goods and services from restaurant bills to medical treatment.
+Criminals use stolen data to pay for a wide range of goods and services, from restaurant bills to medical treatment.
 They can also open bank accounts under the victim’s name, max out credit limits, and vanish without paying up.

 Jack was working crazy hours to save up for an apartment.
-But one day, he accidentally left his wallet on top of his car in a mall parking lot, and by the time he realized it, the wallet was already gone.
-Of course, there were personal documents in it.
+But one day, he accidentally left his wallet on top of his car in a mall parking lot—and by the time he realized it, the wallet was already gone.
+Of course, his IDs were in it.

-Soon Jack started receiving bills to pay off loans with up to 500% interest—loans which he never took out himself.
-His life became a nightmarish version of groundhog day, where he had to repeatedly prove to authorities and collection agencies that it wasn’t him who ran off with the money.
+Jack started receiving bills to pay off loans with up to 500% interest—loans which he never took out himself.
+His life became a nightmarish version of “Groundhog Day,” where he had to repeatedly prove to authorities and collection agencies that it wasn’t him who took out the loans.
 His credit history was damaged, so he couldn’t get a car loan, mortgage, or even a credit card.
 He ended up having to rent a cash-only apartment overrun with cockroaches.

 *Based on the real-life stories of Buzzfeed and KrebsonSecurity readers.